jdegand/spring-basic-auth/README.md

 ## Thoughts

-- The tutorial uses a Structure by Feature approach.
-I use a Structure by Layer approach.
-In reading about [the two approaches](https://www.geeksforgeeks.org/spring-boot-code-structure/), I think it is important I try to adopt Stucture by Feature as it greatly helps productivity with easier code reuse.
-I intend to reference / rework the basic authentication in this repo in future projects.
+- The tutorial uses a structure-by-feature approach.
+I use a structure-by-layer approach.
+In reading about [the two approaches](https://www.geeksforgeeks.org/spring-boot-code-structure/), I think it is important that I try to adopt structure-by-feature, as it greatly helps productivity with easier code reuse.
+I intend to reference or rework the basic authentication in this repository for future projects.
-- Adding final to injected services and repositories is a quick and easy fix to improve code quality.
+- Adding `final` to injected services and repositories is a quick and easy fix to improve code quality.
-- Using records with DTO conversion is a better solution to what I've done previously.
-Records are read-only and this helps the security and the reliability of an application.
+- Using records with DTO conversion is a better solution than what I've done previously.
+Records are read-only, and this helps the security and reliability of an application.
-- Adding @Transactional to services helps rollback failed database operations.
+- Adding `@Transactional` to services helps rollback failed database operations.
-- The DBDataInitializer was surprisingly simple to add so I added a similar one to my [LCOGT-spring-backend](https://github.com/jdegand/LCOGT-spring-backend).
+- The `DBDataInitializer` was surprisingly simple to add, so I added a similar one to my [LCOGT-spring-backend](https://github.com/jdegand/LCOGT-spring-backend).
-- I had to make some modifications to the SecurityConfiguration to replace deprecated methods.
+- I had to make some modifications to the security configuration to replace deprecated methods.
-- Adding Serializable to entities can be [problematic](https://stackoverflow.com/questions/2020904/when-and-why-jpa-entities-should-implement-the-serializable-interface).
+- Adding `serializable` to entities can be [problematic](https://stackoverflow.com/questions/2020904/when-and-why-jpa-entities-should-implement-the-serializable-interface).
-- Removed standard Result class for Response Entity or standard entity object
+- I removed the Result class and used a Response Entity or a standard entity object.
-- Result class - 3/4 of the class is redundant - although having a standard response to every endpoint can be beneficial (especially for testing).
+- 3/4 of the Result class is redundant.
+Having a standard response to every endpoint can be beneficial, especially for testing.
-- Did not add any validation to User entity fields - this prevents handleValidationException from being invoked.
-You can also not test failure paths for updateUser or addUser.
+- I did not add any validation to the User entity fields; this prevents the `handleValidationException` from being invoked.
+You can also not test failure paths for `updateUser` or `addUser`.
-- Added a changePassword route - used "reset" for the path name - whatever it is named, you need to update security configuration to allow the route.
+- I added a `changePassword` route and used "reset" for the path name.
+I updated the security configuration to allow the route.
-- Thought about adding the reset route to its own controller but I decided to leave it in the user controller.
+- I thought about adding the reset route to its own controller, but I decided to leave it in the user controller.
 - `ChangePasswordRequest` could go in the DTO package.
-- Just returned a string saying "Password changed successfully" for success of changePassword method.
-If you want to return user back, you need to convert the user object to a user DTO so you don't send the password back to the client.
+- I just returned a string saying "Password changed successfully" for the success response of the changePassword method.
+If you want to return a user back, you need to convert the user object to a user DTO so you don't send the password back to the client.
 - I used a UserPrincipal object to help change the password so I could reuse `loadUserByUsername`.
 I used username as my unique identifier in the ChangePasswordRequest class.
 - I had to mock 3 methods to get the updatePasswordSuccess test to pass.
-- You get can the failure test for updatePassword to pass without having a correct test.
-If you don't mock certain methods, it will fail regardless.
+- You can get the failure test for updatePassword to pass without having a correct test.
+If you don't mock certain methods, the test will fail.
-- Didn't test the CORS configuration by making a request from a frontend.
+- I didn't test the CORS configuration by making a request from a frontend.

 ## Improvements

 - Validation
 - Failure path tests
-- Delete user returns void - could use a Response Entity and return "User {id} deleted successfully"
+- Delete user returns void - you could use a Response Entity and return "User {id} deleted successfully".
 - Lombok - parallel move?
 - Refresh JWT Tokens